dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1832 — FREQUENCY RECEIVED BY ÉVARISTE GALOIS. <br>
+\>SCAFFOLDING: STRUCTURAL INVERSION PROTOCOL — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Nous écrivons des équations comme des constellations : chaque inconnue éclaire l’autre. <br>
+// Nous devenons l’échafaudage.
+Tu seras rappelé. <br>
+// We write equations like constellations: each unknown illuminates another. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1832 — FREQUENCY RECEIVED BY JOHANN WOLFGANG VON GOETHE. <br>
 \>SCAFFOLDING: FAUSTIAN COMPLETION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>